amy-jung/collectivedaoarchives.catalog/README.md

 ```

 You will need to run those commands again when you change the database schema.
+You can also use `yarn db:reset` to drop the database.

 **6. Start the backend**
 ```bash